PersiaML/tutorials/src/data-processing/index.md

 ## Processing Meta Data

-`PersiaBatch` provide the meta field to store unstructured data, you can use serialize the object into bytes and add it into `PersiaBatch`.
+`PersiaBatch` provides the meta field to store unstructured data.
+You can serialize the object into bytes and add it into `PersiaBatch`.

 ```python
 import json